 3. A Flushable Portable Toilet

-The Camco 41541 Portable Toilet is a best-seller on Amazon.
+Camco 41541 Portable Toilet is a great choice on Amazon.
 It is sturdily constructed, compact and lightweight.
 It can support a weight of up to 330 pounds.

 The holding tank has a 5.3-gallon holding capacity, while the flush tank can hold 2.5 gallons of fresh water.
 You can empty the bottom part into your toilet basin when you get home.